November 16, 2016

 This internship is unpaid; however, course credit can be arranged.
 Interns must pass a criminal background check and sign a waiver and release of liability.
-The role is located in our Washington, D.C., office.
+Work is located in our Washington, D.C., offices.

 Note: You'll be asked to submit a cover letter and résumé with the application.
 Please indicate the session(s) you're applying for in your cover letter.